Timed tuplix calculus and the Wesseling and van den Bergh equation: Signed Cancellation Meadows

 The constants and operators from the signature of meadows are adopted from rational arithmetic, which gives an appropriate intuition about these constants and operators.

 A meadow is an algebra over the signature of meadows that satisfies the equations given in Table~\ref{eqns-meadow}.

-Thus, a meadow is a commutative ring with identity and a multiplicative inverse operation ${}\minv$ satisfying the reflexivity equation ${(u\minv)}\minv = u $ and the restricted inverse equation $u \mul (u \mul u\minv) = u$.
-From the equations given in Table~\ref{eqns-meadow}, the equation $0\minv = 0$ is derivable.
+Thus, a meadow is a commutative ring with identity equipped with a multiplicative inverse operation \mbox{${}\minv$} satisfying the reflexivity equation ${(u\minv)}\minv = u $ and the restricted inverse equation $u \mul (u \mul u\minv) = u$.
+From the equations given in Table~\ref{eqns-meadow}, the equation $0\minv = 0$ is derivable (see~\cite{BT07a}).

 In meadows, the multiplicative inverse operation is total.
 The advantage of working with a total multiplicative inverse operation lies in the fact that conditions like $u \neq 0$ in $u \neq 0 \Implies u \mul u\minv = 1$ are not needed to guarantee meaning.